Jane Weyallon Armstrong

 Jane Weyallon Armstrong is a Canadian politician in the Northwest Territories.
 She was elected to the Legislative Assembly of the Northwest Territories in a 2021 by-election, representing the electoral district of Monfwi.

 In addition to being the first female MLA for Monfwi, Weyallon Armstrong's election gave the Legislative Assembly a majority of women legislators, a first in Canada.

 She lives in Behchokǫ̀.
 Prior to her election to the Legislative Assembly, Weyallon Armstrong was a town councillor in Behchokǫ̀.
 She is currently the president of the Native Women's Association of the Northwest Territories.

+Personal life

+Weyallon Armstrong is fluent in the Tlicho language.